RonnJacob/Portfolio-Manager/res/SETUP-README.txt

 from 1-3 and an option to quit the program by inputting 'q'.
 - The inputs required by the user are prompted by the application and the format is specified as well.
+- There is a default strategy with MSFT stock which can be used.

 Stock Data File Instructions
 -----------------------------